Skip to content

 5 Cosy Crochet Stitches

-The list below is A mixture of traditional stitch patterns and what I call stitch ‘frameworks’.
-By stitch frameworks, I mean that you can substitute any of the traditional crochet stitches into the pattern description.
-E.g. replace a double crochet with a single crochet.
+The list below is A mixture of traditional stitch patterns and what I call stitch ‘frameworks’ which can be modified with different crochet stitches.

 In these cases, I have used specific examples, but indicated where these can be replaced.
 My goal is to give enough detail so that you can pick up your hook and yarn and go, but also give you the room to customise some of the stitches to fit what you want to achieve.
 I love to encourage experimentation!